Degree Application Information

 Letters of Recommendation

-Letters of recommendation need to be sent from faculty members or those who can address your success in graduate education.
+Letters of recommendation need to be sent from faculty members or those who can address your ability to perform graduate level coursework.
+A link to a form will be emailed directly to your recommenders as your filling out your application.

 An official transcript of all previous college or university work must be submitted directly from the previous institution to our office.
 We will obtain all transcripts from the University of Maine System campuses.